MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/create-a-time-zone-object.md

 This workflow demonstrates how to create a new custom object through the Modeling service.

-You want to create a new custom time zone named `"New York"` under the `Custom Timezones` folder in the configuration.
+You want to create a new custom timezone named `"New York"` under the `Custom Timezones` folder in the configuration.

 :::info

 Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Since time zone objects are configuration objects, you must set the project ID as an empty string.
+Since timezone objects are configuration objects, you must set the project ID as an empty string.

 :::